 If you've got a bit more time, tackle your mirrors, windows and shower doors.
-Vinegar is a great, cheap cleaning product for glass, and you've probably already got some in the cupboard.
+Vinegar is a great, cheap method for cleaning glass, and you've probably already got some in the cupboard.
 Dilute it well, then wipe over surfaces with scrunched-up newspaper for a smear-free finish.
 If you're on a roll and the weather's reasonably fine, clean the outside of your windows too, where you can (take care on ladders, of course).
 The satisfaction of looking out of clear, streak-free windows makes it totally worth it.

 1 - 2 days

 You can make a real difference to your kitchen in less than a couple of days if you replace your cabinet doors.
 If you're looking for modern, low-maintenance kitchen doors, consider a high gloss design.
 Sleek, shiny and easy to wipe clean, gloss-finish doors are both practical and stylish.
 If you favour a more traditional look, woodgrain doors are timeless, and give your kitchen a warm, welcoming feel.

-Before your new doors are delivered, take the opportunity to go through your cupboards and get rid of anything broken or past its use-by date.
+Before your new doors are delivered, take the opportunity to go through your cupboards, cleaning and getting rid of anything broken or past its use-by date.
 Clean up any mess, like leaky bottles of sauce and split bags of rice or pasta, and remember to recycle what you can.

 With some help from our video guides, you can easily replace your kitchen doors in less than 2 days - which will give your cooking and dining space a whole new look for a fraction of the cost of a full renovation.
 You can also download our free guide to replacing your kitchen doors, which takes you through the whole process, step by step, from measuring your current doors and drawer-fronts to fitting doors for integrated appliances.

 No matter how much (or little) time you've got, it's possible to make a real difference to your home - with a good, thorough clean and some new cabinet doors, you can have a kitchen that feels brand-new in a matter of hours.